Home insurance claims are rarely straightforward, but water leaks can be an especially tricky area to navigate.

 To avoid having a claim refused in the future, it’s best to address the problem as early as possible and inform your Insurer.
 Not informing your Insurer of small issues could complicate future insurance claims or lead to a delayed claim if a larger issue occurs later on.

-Tips for a successful water leak insurance claim
+Steps for making a successful water leak insurance claim

-When claiming on your home insurance, you should not carry out any restoration until the Insurer or their Loss Adjuster has assessed the situation.
-You should take steps to prevent further damage, but you’ll need approval have to be patient when it comes to repairs.
+When claiming on your home insurance, you should not carry out any restoration work until the Insurer or their Loss Adjuster has assessed the situation.
+You should, however, take steps to prevent further damage, such as shutting off your water supply.
+You’ll need approval from your Insurer for anything more than damage mitigation (preventing further damage).

-Take photos and videos of the source of the water leak, the damage caused by it and anything else that is relevant to your claim.
-We would recommend that you do this immediately.
+Take lots of photos and videos of the source of the water leak, the damage caused by it, and anything else that is relevant to your claim.
+You should do this immediately.

-Many Insurers will prefer to appoint their own surveyors and builders to repair your property, however you are entitled to appoint independent contractors to rebuild your home.
-It is especially important to ensure you are using a Chartered Surveyor to assess the water leak damage and write up a specification of works for repairs.
+Many insurers will prefer to appoint their own surveyors and builders to repair your property, however, you are entitled to appoint independent contractors to repair your home.
+If the extent of the damage is severe enough to require a surveyor, it is especially important to ensure you use a Chartered Surveyor to assess the water leak damage and write up a specification of works for repairs.
 Surveyors who are not Chartered may not have the requisite experience or expertise for the job.
-Similarly, you’re entitled to employ your own surveyor if you’re not satisfied with the assessment made by the Insurer’s surveyor and would like a second opinion.
+Similarly, you’re entitled to employ your own surveyor if you’re not satisfied with the assessment made by the insurer’s surveyor and would like a second opinion.